fkacar/cleanapi/CONTRIBUTING.md

 ```
 tests(proxy) add a new test case for URI encoding

-When proxying upstream, the URI sent by Kong should be the one
+When proxying upstream, the URI sent by CleanAPI should be the one
 received from the client, even if it was percent-encoded.

 This adds a new test case which was missing, to ensure it is